 The big Iraqi oil grab

 In a letter dated May 2, Lt.
 Gen. Robert B. Flowers of the U.S. Army Corps of Engineers which is handling the Iraqi contracts informed Waxman that the Bush administration was preparing a new contract to replace the original $2.3 billion Halliburton deal.
 This new plan would be “long term” and involve not only extinguishing oil well fires and repair of Iraqi oilfield equipment.
-It would also put Halliburton in charge of “operation” of Iraqi oilfields and “distribution” of Iraqi oil.
+It would also put Halliburton in charge of the “operation” of Iraqi oilfields and the “distribution” of Iraqi oil.
 The real value of this contract to Halliburton would be at least $7 billion.

 Waxman fired off a reply to Flowers: “These new disclosures are significant and seem at odds with the administration’s repeated assurances that Iraqi oil belongs to the Iraqi people,” he wrote.

-Two members of the Iraqi Governing Council met in Washington with Waxman staff members, telling them, “the costs to the American taxpayer of many reconstruction projects could be reduced by 90 percent if the contracts were awarded to local Iraqi companies rather than to large government contractors like Halliburton or Bechtel.”
+Two members of the Iraqi Governing Council met in Washington with Waxman staff members, telling them, “The costs to the American taxpayer of many reconstruction projects could be reduced by 90 percent if the contracts were awarded to local Iraqi companies rather than to large government contractors like Halliburton or Bechtel.”

 He cites as an example a war-idled cement plant in Northern Iraq.
 Major Gen. David Petraeus announced it would cost $15 million to reopen the plant if the job were assigned to Bechtel.
 But Iraqis restored production for $80,000.